Approach

 Custom Home Building

 Is a very different approach and process as compared to “tract” or volume building.
-The builder and the architect, if there is one, are intimately involved with both the construction and the clients during the entire build out.
-A “team” approach to the design and construction is necessary to achieve “custom” results; even the best of plans may need modifications and/or the clients may want changes during construction; both a willingness and a capability on the part of the builder are needed to effectively deliver an exceptional home.
-A custom home is not “manufactured,” it is “created.”
+The builder and the architect, along with the clients, are intimately involved with both the design and the construction during the entire build out.
+A “Team” approach is necessary to achieve “custom” results; even the best of plans may need modifications during construction—both a willingness and a capability are needed to effectively deliver an exceptional end product.

 Universal Design